matsengrp/gctree/README.md

 ### **example:** to run GCtree inference on the included FASTA file on a remote machine
 ```
-scons --inference --fasta=Victora_data/150228_Clone_3-8.fasta --outdir=test --converter=tas --naiveID=GL --xvfb
+scons --inference --fasta=Victora_data/150228_Clone_3-8.fasta --outdir=test --converter=tas --naiveID=GL --xvfb --jobs=10
 ```
 Results are saved in directory `test/`.
 The `--converter=tas` argument means that integer sequence IDs in the FASTA file are interpreted as abundances.
 The flag `--xvfb` allows X rendering of ETE trees on remote machines.
+The argument `--jobs=10` indicates that 10 parallel processes should be used.

 ## **INFERENCE**